Configuring Apache HTTP Reverse-Proxy

 Error Permission denied: proxy: AJP: attempt to connect

-If in the log appears an error like Permission denied: proxy: AJP: attempt to connect to solve executing the next command:
+If an error like Permission denied: proxy: AJP: attempt to connect appears in the log, solve it by executing the following command:

 $ /usr/sbin/setsebool httpd_can_network_connect 1

-If it works then set the configuration permanent to persist across reboots:
+If it works, then make the configuration permanent to persist across reboots:

 $ /usr/sbin/setsebool -P httpd_can_network_connect 1